 Nampak’s partnered schools

-Nampak’s school partnering programme is now in its 13th year.
-We carefully select the secondary schools chosen for this initiative.
-They are in areas close to the group’s South African factories where it is likely that employees’ children will attend.
+Nampak’s school partnering programme is now in its 16th year.
+We carefully select the secondary schools in areas close to the group’s South African factories where it is likely that employees’ children will attend.

 “Keep a girl in school” programme

-In 2016, Nampak donated R520 000 to six hospices around the country for their work in caring for terminally ill people, including some of Nampak’s employees and family members.
+In 2018, Nampak donated R260 000 to three hospices for their work in caring for terminally ill people, including some of Nampak’s employees and family members.

-Nampak has engaged with the Eco-Schools co-ordinators and introduced the programme, which is designed to encourage curriculum-based action for a healthy environment and to support sustainable development, into its partnered schools.
+Nampak has for many years been the principal funder of the National WESSA Eco-Schools programme in SA.
+It is an internationally recognised award scheme and is designed to encourage curriculum-based action for a healthy environment and to support sustainable development.
+We have also introduced the Eco-Schools programme into our partnered schools.